dianjuar/view-own-posts-media-only-PATCH/README.md

 Just install the original plugin with this one and activate both of them.

 This plugin is depended of the View Own Posts Media Only

+# Want to Contribute

+**Awesome!**

+You can do it by:
+1. Submitting an issue, or
+2. Cloning this repo, **making a branch** for your improvement and making a pull request.